brandur/sorg/content/drafts/api-paradigms.md

 ## Productivity Through Convention and Tooling (#convention-tooling)

-We shouldn't forget what REST-ful APIs did for us in terms of providing a set of conventions that helped us be more productive because what we knew was transferable as we looked at new APIs.
+In the end, we shouldn't forget what REST-ful APIs did for us in terms of providing a set of conventions that helped us be more productive because what we knew was transferable as we looked at new APIs.

-All of these options are pretty plausible ways forward to a post-REST world, and whichever we choose, we shouldn't forget the lessons that REST taught us in that convention and widespread consistency are powerful things.
+GraphQL, RPC, and bespoke clients are all pretty plausible ways forward to a post-REST world, but whichever we choose, we shouldn't forget the lessons that REST taught us in that convention and widespread consistency are powerful things.
 If we do adopt something new, we should aim to make it as ubiquitous as possible so that we don't worsen developer experience by fracturing technologies.
 Unfortunately though, realistically that might mean just sticking to REST.

 Here's one final strong opinion: religious adherence to REST is overrated and its perceived advantages have never